appsmithorg/appsmith-docs/website/docs/getting-started/setup/upgrade-to-business-edition/kubernetes.md

 3. Choose, or create a shared file system.
 For more information, see [Create a shared file system.](/getting-started/setup/installation-guides/kubernetes/business-edition#create-a-shared-file-system)

-4. Include the license and a few other variables related to keycloak to `applicationConfig` section:
+4. Add the license key and a few other variables related to keycloak to `applicationConfig` section:

    ```yaml
      APPSMITH_LICENSE_KEY: ""